flyber-net/fix-indents/README.md

 * Developer puts different amount of indents during development.
 This tools allows to refactor indents into one consistent and accurate indented code.
 * Sometimes Developer need to add top level block.
 It forces to move all nested tree.
-* SASS will throw the error for inconsistent intends
+* SASS will throw the error for inconsistent indents

 ### Install